 Membership of the group will be open to anyone who subscribes to its declared aims and pays the annual subscription.

-The committee will meet no more than twice a year, with minutes being taken.
-One of the meetings shall be the Annual General Meeting*
+The committee will meet at least twice a year, minutes being taken.

 The Annual general meeting will take place in November each year, with a quorum of ten members.
 The agenda, to be circulated to members, at least three weeks beforehand, will include: